Pine plantations being harvested

 - Income to the club.
-Although relatively small, there is some value that can be put to other projects, for example water security.
+Although relatively small, there is some value that can be put in to other projects.

 - Renewal.
 While the harvested areas may look bare for some time, in the long run they will be re-populated with pine ‘wildlings’ that regrow from the harvested areas.